Shattered Ceilings and Unbalanced Homes: Why do women get asked “How do you juggle it all?”

 If you have a therapist or counselor, maintain regular contact during the holiday season.
 Discuss any concerns, triggers, or challenges you anticipate, and work together to develop coping strategies.

 The National Alliance for Eating Disorders is also always a good resource.
-They have a free therapist-led hotline to help connect those in need to care.
+They have a free therapist-led hotline to help connect those needing care.
 They also have free weekly therapist-led support groups, which allow community members to receive support and connect with others who have walked similar paths.

 Managing eating disorder recovery during the holidays is a nuanced process that requires reflection, communication, and personalized strategies.
 Recognizing that recovery looks different for everyone is essential, as it allows individuals to tailor their approach to their unique needs and circumstances.

 By incorporating these tips and embracing a flexible mindset, individuals can navigate the holiday season while prioritizing their well-being and sustaining their progress in eating disorder recovery.
-Also as a reminder, if you are struggling, we see you, and you are not alone.
+Also, as a reminder, if you are struggling, we see you and are not alone.

 _________________________________________________________________________________